 You’ve probably heard that you should always be selling.
 It doesn’t matter if you’re sporting a suit and tie at a conference pre-party or chatting business with a fellow parent at a kid’s birthday party: if the person you’re talking with could end up either hiring you or referring you to others, you better sell yourself to them.

 And this is good advice.
 You should be “selling” yourself.
 Human relationships are forged on people selling themselves to others.
 (I had to sell myself to my college’s admissions office.
 I had to sell myself to every boss, client, and customer I ever worked with.
 I had to sell myself as a potential boyfriend, and later husband, to my wife).

 But I think this advice can often lead people to think that selling is a win-or-lose game.
 That your job is to create a positive impression as quickly as possible, make your pitch before whoever you’re talking to becomes disinterested, and go in for the kill — I mean, the sale.

 I’m generally introverted, and have never been too comfortable using the same advice insurance and car salespeople use.
-Besides not being a huge fan of pushy sales tactics, I also tend to think my “product” — the business-changing stuff I do for my clients — is worth the price, and that no one’s being short changed and needs to be convinced using whatever it takes.
+Besides not being a huge fan of pushy sales tactics, I also tend to think my “product” — the business-changing stuff I do for my clients — is worth the price, and that no one is being short-changed and needs to be convinced using whatever it takes.

-So today I want to extract a bit from my upcoming course, Double Your Freelancing Clients.
+So today I want to extract a bit from my course, The Blueprint.
 It’s a handful of mistakes that new, and even experienced, freelancers make when talking with people about their businesses.

 1. Not asking the right questions